johnstonstu/BTCUSD_Median/readme.md

 ## BTC -> DAI -> USD

-### This is a program to check the loss / gain of transfering different ammounts of BTC to DAI through hitbtc
+### This is a program get the median BTCUSD price then to check the loss / gain of transfering different ammounts of BTC to DAI through hitbtc

 ### installation